viventriglia/PyTECGg/README.md

 This package:
 - is open source: read and access all the code!
 - supports all modern GNSS constellations, codes and signals:
-    - GPS, Galileo, BeiDou and QZSS
+    - GPS, Galileo, BeiDou, GLONASS and QZSS
 - supports RINEX V2-3-4
 - provides seamless de-compression for RINEX files